-Over the last ten years, we’ve launched and executed three private real estate funds at Origin.
+Over the past 10 years, we’ve launched and executed three private real estate Funds at Origin.
 Last year we closed Origin Fund III and, since then, many people have asked when we are going to launch Origin Fund IV.
 The short answer to that question is that the Origin IncomePlus Fund is Origin Fund IV.

-The core strategy of the Origin IncomePlus Fund is to acquire core plus and value add apartment complexes in ten fast-growing markets in the U.S., the same strategy that we utilized for Fund III.
+The core strategy of the Origin IncomePlus Fund is to acquire core plus and value add apartment complexes in 10 fast-growing markets in the U.S. This is the same strategy that we utilized for Fund III.
 So why not call the IncomePlus Fund Origin Fund IV?
 The name IncomePlus more accurately identifies what the Fund is designed to do for investors: generate income and appreciation.
-The IncomePlus Fund is our flagship investment and the best way for investors to build and preserve wealth with private real estate.
+The IncomePlus Fund is our flagship investment.
+And it’s the best way for investors to build and preserve wealth with private real estate.

-One of our core values at Origin is continuous improvement and this extends to every Fund we bring to the market.
-Each of our funds has been a better version of the one before it and the IncomePlus Fund is the culmination of ten years of learning.
-The goal of this Fund is to create the same amount of wealth as our previous funds, but do it with less risk and by managing capital more efficiently.
+One of our core values at Origin is continuous improvement.
+This extends to every Fund we bring to the market.
+Each of our Funds has been a better version of the one before it, and the IncomePlus Fund is the culmination of 10 years of learning.
+The goal of this Fund is to create the same amount of wealth as our previous Funds.
+But we’ll do it with less risk and by managing capital more efficiently.

 From Buy, Fix and Sell to Buy, Fix and Hold

 We believe that real wealth is built by holding quality real estate assets forever.
-With the IncomePlus Fund, we’ve shifted from a buy, fix and sell strategy to a buy, fix and hold strategy because this minimizes the frictional costs of selling assets.
-Selling an asset means risk is taken off the table, but it also creates a taxable event and can cause capital to sit idle for months as it waits to be deployed into the next deal, a concept known as “cash drag.”
+With the IncomePlus Fund, we’ve shifted from a buy, fix and sell strategy to a buy, fix and hold strategy.
+Why?
+Because this minimizes the frictional costs of selling assets.
+Selling an asset means risk is taken off the table, but it also creates a taxable event.
+And it can cause capital to sit idle for months as it waits to be deployed into the next deal, a concept known as “cash drag.”
 Both of these events negatively impact the ability to build wealth.
-The IncomePlus Fund’s buy fix and hold strategy solves these issues and enables investors to realize the full tax benefits of owning private real estate.
+The IncomePlus Fund’s buy, fix and hold strategy solves these issues.
+It also enables investors to realize the full tax benefits of owning private real estate.

-Even though the IncomePlus Fund can hold assets forever, we most likely won’t, because forever is quite a long time for physical real estate to last.
-In the event we do decide to sell a Fund asset, we can defer those taxes by rolling the gains into another asset utilizing a 1031 exchange.
+Even though the IncomePlus Fund can hold assets forever, we most likely won’t.
+That’s because “forever” is quite a long time for physical real estate to last.
+If we decide to sell a Fund asset, we can defer those taxes by rolling the gains into another asset utilizing a 1031 exchange.
+(Separately, you can learn more about the 1031 exchange services we provide through Origin Exchange here.)
 And, even though the Fund has no expiration date, investors aren’t locked in forever.
 Investors can enter the Fund by buying shares and then exit by redeeming those shares if and when they choose.
 The difference in this model is that you choose when to trigger a taxable event, rather than us deciding it for you.

 Tax Efficiency is Paramount to Building Wealth